pieterbl/ElegooCarV3/README.md

 # ElegooCarV3
 Software for my ELEGOO Smart Robot Car Kit V3.0

-The idea of the project is to have an object-oriented approach to control the car, and to have all features in one implementation.
+The idea of the project is to have an object-oriented solution to control the car, and to have all features in one implementation.

 | Feature | Status |
 | :--- | :--- |